mushroommeep/mushroommeep.github.io/_tabs/portfolio.md

 * Azure Batch Service
 * Azure Blob Storage

-#### Responsibilities
+#### **Responsibilities**

 The project requires technical and design skills and knowledge of energy management and conservation.

-1. Understanding and defining the project's business requirements/operations.
+1. Delve into the project's business requirements and operations, gaining a deep understanding and establishing clear definitions.

-2. Develop data model, ETL pipelines, automatic process for data flow
+2. Architect data models, design ETL pipelines, and implement automated processes to ensure seamless data flow throughout the system.
-3. Provide ongoing maintenance and support for the solutions
+3. Offer continuous maintenance and support for the implemented solutions, ensuring their smooth operation and longevity.
-4. Create dashboards for data insights
+4. Craft data-driven dashboards using advanced analytics, enabling actionable insights and empowering data-informed decision-making.

-Example works:
+**Example works:**
-- Create jobs to retrieve data from multiple sources
+- Design and implement automated data retrieval mechanisms, seamlessly extracting information from multiple sources for streamlined data integration.
-- Design database structure
+- Design a flawless database structure, optimizing organization and efficiency.
-- Develop data pipelines, schedule refresh
+- Create robust data pipelines and schedule automatic refreshes, ensuring timely and consistent data updates throughout the system.
-- Calculate measures and develep dashboards
+- Effortlessly compute measures and construct dynamic dashboards, delivering actionable insights with finesse.

 ### **<red>Commerce Data Insights</red>**